What does an Apple Watch do – Apple Watch features (2025)

 Frequently asked questions

-1. Features like fall detection, emergency SOS, and high and low heart rate notifications make Apple Watch great for senior family members, even if they don’t have an iPhone;
+1. Features like fall detection, emergency SOS, and high and low heart rate notifications make the Apple Watch great for senior family members, even if they don’t have an iPhone;

 2. Calling, texting, and location sharing provides an easy way to stay connected with your family.